-December 31, 2021
+December 31, 2022

-Cash 2,598,213
+Cash \$ 2,428,289

-Working Capital 2,605,432
+Working Capital \$ 2,039,931

-As of December 31, 2021, we had cash and working capital of \$2,598,213 and \$2,605,432, respectively.
+As of December 31, 2022, we had cash and working capital of \$2,428,289 and \$2,039,931, respectively.
 We were awarded a grant from the Empire State Development Grant Funds through the Southern Tier REDC in the amount of \$650,000 in 2022.
 Funding of the grant is dependent on the Company maintaining capital expenditure and headcount metrics specified in the grant award.
+Conditions outlined for receipt of grant funds have not yet been fulfilled.

-The Company believes its current cash on hand will not be sufficient to meet its operating obligations and capital requirements for at least twelve months from the issuance of these financial statements.
+The Company believes its current cash on hand will not be sufficient to meet its operating obligations and capital requirements for the next twelve months from the issuance of these financial statements.
 Therefore, the Company will need to raise further capital through the sale of additional equity or debt securities or other debt instruments to support its future operations.
-The Company has engaged with an investment bank to assist with the fund raise, however there can no assurance that a financing can be completed on terms acceptable to the Company.
-The Company has also taken preliminary steps to file a registration statement on Form S-1 with the SEC for a proposed public offering and a listing application with Nasdaq, but there is no assurance that the offering and the listing application will be successful.
+The Company has engaged an investment bank to assist with the fund raise; however there can be no assurance that a financing can be completed on terms acceptable to the Company.
+The Company has taken preliminary steps to file a registration statement on Form S-1 in February 2022 with the SEC for a proposed public offering and a listing application with Nasdaq, but there is no assurance that the offering and the listing application will be successful.